jeremejazz/100DaysOfLearning/readme.md

 - **Data Engineering with Google Cloud**
     - Learn about Big Data and ML products.
     - Introduced with recommendation system as case study for machine learning that will be built on the next chapters.

+### Day 5 (11/18/2020)
+**Today's Progress**:
+- **Django for Everybody**
+    - Enrolled in new course.
+- **Data Engineering with Google Cloud**
+    - Done with lab exercise of migrating an existing data to Google SQL and creating a job with Google Spark ML to create a recommendation system for a user.
+    - unfortunately I had to drop course due to lack of experience in terms of data analytics.
+While the course discusses step by step implementation, I am having a hard time understanding how Data Analytics works.
+To make the most of GCP Free tier I enrolled in **Developing Applications with Google Cloud Platform Specialization** instead which I believe aligns on my current experience as an application developer